LisaJvR/Ag-Dev-HkTn/README.md

 huggingface-cli login
 ```
 it will ask to add token as git credential, i just said Y
-it will promt for your token, pate it there then run
+it will promt for your token, paste it there then run
 ```
 hf auth whoami
 ```